 Bilal honored not only Islam, but all of humanity.
 He resisted the harshest forms of torture.
 Allah made him an example of the fact that blackness of skin and slavery would not decry the greatness of the soul if it found its faith and adhered to its Creator.
-Bilal gave a profound lesson to those during his time and afterwards as well; freedom and supremacy of conscience could not be bartered either for gold or punishment, even if its quantity was enough to fill the earth.
+Bilal gave a profound lesson to those during his time and afterwards as well - freedom and supremacy of conscience could not be bartered either for gold or punishment, even if its quantity was enough to fill the earth.

 He was stripped naked and laid on hot coals in order to make him reconsider and denounce his faith, but he refused.
 He would be taken out in the heat of the day and his body would be dragged on top of the burning stones.
 A huge stone that took several men to lift would also be placed on his body and chest.
 This savage torture was repeated every day until the hearts of some of his torturers took pity on him.
 They told him, "If you speak well of our idols, we will let you free."
 The Quraish did not want it to be said that they were unable to convince or forcefully bring a slave out of Islam.
 Even with this, Bilal refused and he began to repeat his lasting chant: "God is One, God is One!"
 His torturers shouted at him, imploring him, "Mention the name of Al-Laat and Al-'Uzza(1)."
-But he answered, "God is One, God is One, God is One!"
+But he answered, "God is One, God is One, God is One, God is One, God is One!"

 So Bilal remained in his state and was tortured ever more severely.
-By sunset they tied a rope around his neck and ordered
+By sunset they tied a rope around his neck and ordered their boys to take him around the mountains and streets of Makkah.
+Bilal continuously chanted "God is One, God is One!"